databricks/spark-training/strata_2013/mli-document-categorization.md

 *TODO* Add a note about training sets vs. testing sets.
 Add code to split the training vector into two sets.

-## Support Vector Machines

-[Support Vector Machines (SVMs)](http://en.wikipedia.org/wiki/Support_vector_machine) are a popular machine learning algorithm used for classification.
-MLI and Spark contain an implementation of linear SVMs based on [Stochastic Gradient Descent (SGD)](http://en.wikipedia.org/wiki/Stochastic_gradient_descent), a convex optimization algorithm that often applies to problems that are non-convex.
-This implementation has tuned to run well under Spark's distributed architecture.

-*TODO* Add note about SVMs here.

 ## Building a model using SVMs

+<a href="http://en.wikipedia.org/wiki/Support_vector_machine" target="_blank">Support Vector Machines (SVMs)</a> are a popular machine learning algorithm used for binary classification.
+The MLI implementation of linear SVMs is based on <a href="http://en.wikipedia.org/wiki/Stochastic_gradient_descent" target="_blank">Stochastic Gradient Descent (SGD)</a>, a robust, highly scalable optimization algorithm.
+Our implementation has been tuned to run well under Spark's distributed architecture.

-Now that we have the data loaded and featurized..
-The [featurization process](#command-line-preprocessing-and-featurization) created a 10000-dimensional feature vector for each article in our Wikipedia dataset, with each vector entry summarizing the contents of that page.
+Recall that our [featurization process](#command-line-preprocessing-and-featurization) created a 10,000-dimensional feature vector for each article in our Wikipedia dataset, with each vector entry summarizing the contents of that page in the form of the top 10,000 bigrams appearing in the corpus.
 Now let's train a model on those features.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">